skoolkid/skoolkit/sphinx/source/commands.rst

 `trace.py` simulates the execution of machine code in a 48K memory snapshot.
 For example::

-  $ trace.py game.z80 32768 49152
+  $ trace.py --start 32768 --stop 49152 game.z80

 To list the options supported by `trace.py`, run it with no arguments::

-  usage: trace.py [options] FILE START [STOP]
+  usage: trace.py [options] FILE

   Trace Z80 machine code execution.
-FILE may be a binary (raw memory) file, or a SNA, SZX or Z80 snapshot.
+FILE may be a binary (raw memory) file, a SNA, SZX or Z80 snapshot, or '.' for no snapshot.

   Options:
     --audio               Show audio delays.